Antanas Juška

-When Jonas Juška moved to Kazan and became acquainted with professor Jan Baudouin de Courtenay in 1875, the brothers began working on publishing the vast material collected by Antanas.
-Due to the Lithuanian press ban implemented as part of the larger Russification efforts after the Uprising of 1863, Lithuanian texts could only be printed in the Cyrillic script and not the traditional Latin alphabet.
-However, with the help of Baudouin de Courtenay, Juškas managed to convince the University of Kazan to print three volumes of Lithuanian songs (a total of 1,586 songs) in 1880–1882.
-They also convinced the Russian Academy of Sciences to get a special exemption from Tsar Alexander II of Russia to publish a collection of 1,100 wedding songs in 1883.
-Melodies of 1,780 songs were published largely due to the efforts by Baudouin de Courtenay in 1900.

 Juška also wrote three dictionaries – 7,000-word Polish–Lithuanian (around 1854), 6,000-word Latvian–Lithuanian–Polish (1875), and 70,000-word Lithuanian–Polish dictionaries.
 The first two dictionaries were never published.
-His main dictionary was prepared not based on words picked out from published texts but from the local vernacular.
+His largest dictionary was prepared not based on words picked out from published texts but from the local vernacular.
 He recorded words in sentences and explained their meaning in Lithuanian and only then translated them to Polish (later, Russian was added so that the dictionary could be published).
 Thus, he wrote an explanatory dictionary of the colloquial language.
-After Juška's death, his dictionary was edited by numerous linguists, including his brother Jonas, Vatroslav Jagić, Jonas Jablonskis, Kazimieras Būga, but the work was very slow and only three volumes up to the word kuokštuotis were published over the next four decades (in 1897, 1904, and 1922).
+After Juška's death, his dictionary was edited by numerous linguists, including his brother Jonas, Vatroslav Jagić, Jonas Jablonskis, Kazimieras Būga, but the work was very slow and only three volumes up to the word kuokštuotis were published in 1897, 1904, and 1922.